 Once the water in your sump pit rises to a certain level, it raises a floating trigger that activates the sump pump, which brings the water up through a pipe and out of your home, usually into a storm sewer system or a drainage ditch.
 Some sump pits are open and allow you to see the water inside (so you’ll be more likely to notice if it’s close to overflowing), while others have lids that are bolted down to keep the moist air out of your home (and prevent little ones and pets from taking a swim).

-How can I keep my sump pump in good working order?
+How can I keep my sump pump working properly?